José Iturbi

-José Iturbi Báguena (Valencia, 28 November 1895 – Los Angeles, 28 June 1980) was a conductor, pianist, harpsichordist and actor from Valencia, Spain.
+José Iturbi Báguena (28 November 1895 – 28 June 1980) was a Spanish conductor, pianist, harpsichordist and actor.

 He also appeared in several Metro-Goldwyn-Mayer musical films including Thousands Cheer (1943), Music for Millions (1944), Anchors Aweigh (1945), That Midnight Kiss (1949), and Three Daring Daughters (1948), his only leading role.

 Biography

 Born in Valencia, Spain, Iturbi showed a talent for classical music at an early age, and began musical studies there.
 He later moved to Paris in order to proceed with his studies with Victor Staub at the Paris Conservatory on a scholarship from the Diputació de Valencia.
 At this time, he also undertook studies in keyboard technique and interpretation with the harpsichordist Wanda Landowska.
 His worldwide concert tours, beginning around 1912, were very successful.
 He made his American debut in New York City in 1929.

 Between 1911 and 1937, Iturbi was the frequent accompanist to the Spanish violinist Manuel Quiroga on his international tours.
 On June 8, 1937, Iturbi had just said goodbye to the violinist after accompanying him at a concert in New York City when Quiroga was struck and severely injured by a truck in Times Square, which led to the premature end of his career.

 In 1933, Iturbi made his first appearance as a conductor in Mexico City when presented by impresario Ernesto de Quesada from Conciertos Daniel.
 In April 1936, Iturbi was injured in the crash and sinking of Pan American Airways' Puerto Rican Clipper in Port-of-Spain, Trinidad.
 After the incident, he said he would not be able to play "for some time", and "I may not be able to conduct again."
 Later that year, he was named conductor of the Rochester Philharmonic Orchestra in Rochester, New York, serving until 1944.
 He also led the Valencia Symphony Orchestra for many years.

 Iturbi often appeared in concert with his sister, Amparo, also a renowned pianist.
 The liner notes to the two-record box set of Gershwin: Rhapsody in Blue (two-piano arrangements by José and Amparo Iturbi) read:

 Arranged by José and Amparo Iturbi with the former conducting the RCA Victor Symphony Orchestra as well as playing one of the two solo parts ...
 The arrangers use the two pianos to thicken resonances and to invigorate what was purely orchestral tissue with the bony brittleness of the piano. ...
 The Iturbis perform this spirited work in a brilliant virtuoso fashion ...

 Iturbi was also a noted harpsichordist and made several short instructional films using the re-emergent early 20th-century French Pleyel et Cie pedaled metal-framed harpsichord made famous by Wanda Landowska.

 I feel that classical music should be a more recognizable part of everyone's entertainment.
 It has been my hope that through live concerts, motion pictures, recordings, international competitions, and interesting public forums, a larger group of people will learn to love classical music and attend live concert performances.